Norskeaksel/AkselsGraphLibrary/README.md

 and the `Grid` class, where each node has x and y coordinates in addition to containing any data type.
 All the classes inherit from the [BaseGraph.kt](src%2Fmain%2Fkotlin%2FgraphClasses%2FBaseGraph.kt) interface, which defines the basic functionality of a graph.

+## Documentation
+Detailed documentation can be found [here](https://norskeaksel.github.io/GraphMateKT/).
+The following is a brief overview of the library.

 ## The Graph class